nccgroup/singularity/Readme.md

   a shell script.
 * **WebPDB** (`payload-exposed-webpdb`): A generic RCE payload to exploit `PDB`, a python debugger exposed via websockets.
+* **Hook and Control** (`payload-hook-and-control.html`): Hijack target browsers and use them to access inaccessible resources from your own browser or other HTTP clients.
+You can retrieve the list of hooked browsers on the "soohooked" sub-domain of the Singularity manager host on port 3129 by default e.g. http://soohooked.rebinder.your.domain:3129/.
+To authenticate, setup your HTTP client to send a `Singularity-Of-Origin` HTTP header with each request, with the secret value dumped to the console by the Singularity server at startup.

 ### Creating Your Own Payloads